anatolykopyl/youtube-cdl/README.md

 git clone https://github.com/anatolykopyl/youtube-cdl.git
 cd youtube-cdl
 pip install -r requirements.txt
+# If on windows instead run
+# pip install -r windows.txt
 ```
 2. Create or select a project in the [API Console](https://console.developers.google.com/).
 Complete the following tasks in the API Console for your project: